veikkonyfors/blog/_posts/2022-01-31-about-quantum-mysteries.md

 ---
 layout: default
 title:  "About Quantum Mysteries"
+tag: Quantum Mechanics
 ---

 # About Quantum mysteries
+# Under construction!

-In this blog I am trying to clarify mysteries of Quantum Mechanics, mainly to myself.
+In this article I am trying to clarify mysteries of Quantum Mechanics, mainly to myself.
 On very high level to start with.
 Pointed out with pretty simple minded common sense terms.

 I will add more flesh on the bones as time permits and comprehension allows.
 Eventually, there will hopefully be information on even 'genetic' level in addition to bones and muscles ;-)